- View/Download as PDF

 - The country’s first chapter of Sigma Gamma Rho, a sorority for African-American women, was founded on the Butler campus in 1922.

 When Butler University opened its doors in 1855, 20 students were enrolled, taught by two faculty members.
-Today, Butler is an independent university with a total full-time enrollment of more than 4,800 students (more than 4,300 undergraduates and approximately 500 graduate students) and 363 faculty members.
+Today, Butler is an independent university with a total full-time enrollment of more than 5,500 students (4,492 undergraduates and 1,052 graduate students) and more than 350 full-time faculty members.
 True to the vision of its founders, the University emphasizes the warmth and sense of community characteristic of a small liberal arts institution while offering the educational and cultural advantages of an urban center.
 The University maintains a favorable student-to-faculty ratio of 12:1.
 Because of its size, Butler can offer its students opportunities to work closely with the faculty.
 Classes are small, and students are encouraged to seek out faculty in their offices, studios, or laboratories.
 Undergraduate research and independent study are encouraged.
 Although Butler professors are teaching faculty, they understand that first-rate teaching must be complemented with scholarly activity that extends the boundaries of knowledge.

-Butler students currently represent 47 states and 53 countries, reflecting diverse cultures, interests, aspirations, personalities, and experiences.
-Students can join one of approximately 160 student organizations, 13 Greek organizations, and 19 varsity athletic teams.
-More than 94 percent of Butler students are involved in campus activities; 69 percent participate in community service.
+Butler students currently represent 46 states and 22 countries, reflecting diverse cultures, interests, aspirations, personalities, and experiences.
+Students can join more than 130 student organizations, 14 Greek organizations, and 20 varsity athletic teams.
+More than 90 percent of Butler students are engaged in student-led campus activities.
 As it has since its founding, Butler continues to both value tradition and embrace innovation.

 Campus facilities include:

 - Jordan Hall, built in 1927 and now listed on the National Register of Historic Places.
-In addition to housing several departments of the College of Liberal Arts and Sciences and the College of Education, the building incorporates computer labs, an electronic language laboratory, administrative and faculty offices, alumni and parent programs, student accounts, registration, and classrooms.
+In addition to housing several departments of the College of Liberal Arts and Sciences, the building incorporates computer labs, an electronic language laboratory, administrative and faculty offices, alumni and parent programs, student accounts, registration, and classrooms.

-- Fairbanks Center for Communication and Technology, home to Computer Sciences & Software Engineering and the College of Communication, which includes the Eugene S. Pulliam School of Journalism.
+- The Fairbanks Center for Communication and Technology, home to Computer Science and Software Engineering and the College of Communication, which includes the Eugene S. Pulliam School of Journalism.

-- Gallahue Hall, which houses the Departments of Biological Sciences, Chemistry, and Physics and Astronomy, and provides extensive facilities and equipment for faculty and student research.
+- Gallahue Hall, which houses the departments of Biological Sciences, Chemistry and Biochemistry, and Physics and Astronomy, and provides extensive facilities and equipment for faculty and student research.

-- The Holcomb Building, home to the Lacy School of Business as well as the Ruth Lilly Science Library and the Butler Business Accelerator.
+- The Holcomb Building, home of Psychology, Physics and Astronomy, and Neuroscience, as well as the Ruth Lilly Science Library and Information Technology.

 - The Pharmacy and Health Sciences Building, a facility that includes state-of-the-art laboratories, classrooms, and technology in support of student and faculty collaboration.

-- Butler Arts Center, which incorporates Lilly Hall, housing the programs of the Jordan College of the Arts; Clowes Memorial Hall, a 2,220-seat multipurpose hall for the performing arts; and the Howard L. Schrott Center for the Arts, a 450-seat theatre that provides performance and exhibition space for the theatre, dance, music, and visual arts programs.
+- The Butler Arts & Events Center, which includes Clowes Memorial Hall, a 2,220-seat multipurpose hall for the performing arts; and the Howard L. Schrott Center for the Arts, a 450-seat theatre that provides performance and exhibition space for the theatre, dance, music, and visual arts programs.

 - Atherton Union, which incorporates the University bookstore, food service operations, a 24-hour computer lab, meeting rooms, and student lounges.
-Additional facilities include the Efroymson Diversity Center, Internship and Career Services, the Division of Student Affairs, the Office of International Student Services, and offices for residence life, Greek life, and student leadership and service.
+Additional facilities include the Efroymson Diversity Center, the Division of Student Affairs, the Office of International Student Services, and offices for Residence Life, Greek Life, and Student Leadership and Service.

-- Campus housing, including Residential College, Ross Hall, University Terrace, the Apartment Village (for juniors and seniors), Fairview House (for sophomores), and fraternity and sorority houses.
+- Campus housing, including Irvington House, Fairview House, Residential College, University Terrace, the Apartment Village, and fraternity and sorority houses.

 - Holcomb Observatory and Planetarium.
 The observatory’s 38-inch telescope is one of the largest in the state.